The Writing on the Wall (Agents of S.H.I.E.L.D.): Plot

 In the memory machine, Coulson remembers the patients of the T.A.H.I.T.I. project, who all first appeared to be normal, before going crazy and obsessively drawing alien symbols everywhere.
 Coulson wanted to shut down the program and destroy the alien host immediately but was presented with a different option – erasing the patients' memories so that they would have no knowledge of what was done to them and could carry out normal lives.
 In the machine, Coulson struggles to remember the patients' names, eventually succeeding.
 Realizing that one of them, Sebastian Derik, has been targeting the other patients of the project, Coulson rushes to the only other survivor, Hank Thompson, hoping to get there first, locking Skye in a holding cell so that she cannot interfere with his desperate attempts to discover the truth.
 Coulson holds Thompson at gunpoint, attempting to learn all that Thompson knows about the symbols he has been drawing, but Thompson has not been drawing them and knows nothing.
 Derik knocks Coulson out from behind, binds and gags Thompson in his workshop, and ties up Coulson.
 Derik informs Coulson that pain drew out his suppressed memories, which is how he found all the other T.A.H.I.T.I. patients.
 Thompson escapes from his bindings, and some deep-rooted S.H.I.E.L.D. training helps him assist Coulson in breaking free as well.
 Thompson rushes his family to safety while Coulson struggles with Derik.
-Skye and Mack arrive and threaten to shoot Coulson, who has Derik trapped by the neck.
+Skye and Alphonso "Mack" Mackenzie arrive and threaten to shoot Coulson, who has Derik trapped by the neck.
 However, Coulson is not trying to kill Derik, rather he is trying to get him to look down at a large toy train track Thompson had constructed: it is a 3D model of the alien writing, which is actually the blueprints of a city.
 Thompson had created it in the image of the city without realizing.